 Plus, we are always improving.
 Our online resources are constantly updated to deliver a fully self-serve approach, while the algorithms are updated to examine and take into account more data points, becoming ever more accurate.

-- SEON pricing: starts at $299 per month. book a live product demo to see how we can help your business
+- Starts at $299 per month.
+Book a live product demo to see how we can help your business.

 ArkOwl provides live, accurate and rich analysis mainly for email and phone verification.
 This helps predict how risky a user will be before they process a payment on your site.
 Their analysis looks at the domain, breaches, and social networks, among others.